 And then I’ll need practice to get good at using watercolor paint as an art medium.

 So far this process has been extremely satisfying.
 It’s something really productive and fun I can do with the grand-girls, too.
 Most of all, the materials for the most part are free, and the smaller parts needed are inexpensive.
+All of the expense in the final sale prices of handmade watercolors is due to the amount of labor involved.
+It’s very labor intensive, especially if you’re starting from scratch with rocks or clay or plants.

 First Successful Set